DaveRandom/JOM/readme.md

     /**
      * Insert a new node before the supplied reference node.
 If $beforeNode is NULL it is equivalent to push().
      *
+     * @throws InvalidSubjectNodeException when $node is invalid.
-     * @throws InvalidSubjectNodeException when $beforeNode is not a member of the array, or $node is invalid.
+     * @throws InvalidReferenceNodeException when $beforeNode is not a member of the array
      * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
     public void insert(Node $node, ?Node $beforeNode);

     /**
-     * Replace the old $nodeOrKey with the supplied node.
+     * Replace an existing node object or the node at the supplied index with a new node.
      *
+     * @throws InvalidSubjectNodeException when $newNode is invalid.
-     * @throws InvalidSubjectNodeException when $nodeOrKey is not a member of the array, or $newNode is invalid.
+     * @throws InvalidReferenceNodeException when $nodeOrIndex is not a member of the array
      * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public void replace(Node|int $nodeOrKey, Node $newNode);
+    public void replace(Node|int $nodeOrIndex, Node $newNode);

     /**
      * Remove the supplied node from the array.